Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 ## Removing Liquidity

 We're now ready to add the only core feature we haven't implemented yet–removal of liquidity.
 As opposed to minting, we'll call this function `burn`.
-This is the function that will let liquidity providers remove a fraction of or whole liquidity from a position they previously added liquidity to.
+This is the function that will let liquidity providers remove a fraction or whole liquidity from a position they previously added liquidity to.
 In addition to that, it'll also calculate the fee tokens liquidity providers are eligible for.
-However, actual transferring of tokens will be done in a separate function– `collect`.
+However, actual transferring of tokens will be done in a separate function–`collect`.

 ### Burning Liquidity